web-platform-tests/wpt/resources/readme.md

 # Resources

-This directory contains utilities intended for use by tests.
+This directory contains utilities intended for use by tests and maintained as project infrastructure.
 It does not contain tests.

 ## `testharness.js`